Tyrrrz/SpellingUkraine/readme.md

 ## Building locally

-1. Ensure you have latest versions of NodeJS and Yarn installed
-2. Clone this repository
-3. Run `yarn` to download dependencies
+Prerequisites:

+- NodeJS
+- Yarn

+To start the web application, run:

+1. `cd web`
+2. `yarn install`
-4. Run `yarn dev` to run the project locally
+3. `yarn dev`

-5. Application should be available on `http://localhost:3000`
+Application should be available on `http://localhost:3000`

-See `package.json` for other available commands.

 ## Contributing to the vocabulary